-When you have a dampness (excess water) problem the first stage is to get a basic understanding of the problem which is excess/or free water.
+When you have a dampness (excess water) problem the first stage is to get an understanding of the excess/or free water.
 The electrical moisture meters will help with this.

 Moisture readings in timber are what electrical meters were designed for, and they give a factual reading via a % Wood Moisture Equivalent.
-The default timber calibration is offtern pine.
+The default timber calibration is often pine.

 The two main types of electrical moisture meters are: